Urban affairs & planning: Accessing library resources off campus

 Your search results will now display Get VText links that make use of the library's subscriptions and will authenticate off campus users automatically.
 You can also view the video below for directions.

-Beginning Monday, August 3, 2020, Interlibrary Loan will resume shipping VT-owned materials to Extended Campus Users and branch libraries (National Capital Region in Falls Church; Washington-Alexandria Architecture Center in Alexandria; Virginia Tech Research Center in Arlington).
+Interlibrary Loan ships VT-owned materials to Extended Campus Users and branch libraries (National Capital Region in Falls Church; Washington-Alexandria Architecture Center in Alexandria; Virginia Tech Research Center in Arlington, and Fralin Biomedical Research Institute and Virginia Tech Carilion School of Medicine in Roanoke).

 Please be sure that your current address is listed on your ILLiad account, as this is what we will use to ship materials (if applicable).